 That’s it.
 You now have Kodi for Chromebook and you’re ready to stream.

-Kodi on Chromebook: No Google Play Store
+Install Kodi on Chromebook devices without Google Play Store

 Not all Chromebooks come with the Google Play Store or support Android apps.
 Don’t let this discourage you, as you can still use Kodi by following a few extra steps (Okay, quite a few).